 But, prepping the chestnuts, though easy, is tedious and may take a while so plan that into your schedule or enlist helpers if they can resist eating the soft, warm, delicious chestnut pulp as it’s pulled out of the shell!No need to make origami holders for these (as I did), you can serve these truffles stacked as an impressive pyramid on a cake stand, in beautiful porcelain urn bowl or place each one in cupcake wrappers and tuck them together nice and snug on a tray or casserole dish.

-1 cup of whole Hazelnuts (or almonds), unshelled
+- 1 cup of whole Hazelnuts (or almonds), unshelled

-1/2 cup or 125 ml Rum Liquor (or Rum flavoring)
+- ½ cup (125 ml) Rum Liquor (or Rum flavoring)

 - Mix in the liquor, melted butter and sugar and mash finely with a potato masher – you can also use a potato ricer or food mill for this step.
 If the mix is too wet, let it rest for up to an hour while the chestnut pulp absorbs the excess liquid.

-Then, form a small ball in your hand, tuck in the whole hazelnut, place the little ball in a plate that is already dusted with cocoa powder to keep them from sticking.
+- Then, form a small ball in your hand, tuck in the whole hazelnut, place the little ball in a plate that is already dusted with cocoa powder to keep them from sticking.

-Refrigerate for an hour or overnight before serving.
+- Refrigerate for an hour or overnight before serving.